-The Directors do not recommend the payment of a dividend in respect of the year ended 31 December 2011 (31 December 2010: nil).
+The Directors do not recommend the payment of a dividend in respect of the year ended 31 December 2012 (year ended 31 December 2011: nil).

 Going concern basis

 The financial statements are prepared on a going concern basis, as the Directors are satisfied that the Company has the resources to continue in business for the foreseeable future.
 In making this assessment, the Directors have considered a wide range of information relating to present and future conditions.